pappitti/MicRou/README.md

 2. microu-chunked

-As part of the RAG projet, we used an embeddings model, [Solon](https://huggingface.co/OrdalieTech/Solon-embeddings-large-0.1), with a context window of 512 tokens so we had to split the MicRou dataset into chunks.
+As part of the RAG projet, we used an embedding model, [Solon](https://huggingface.co/OrdalieTech/Solon-embeddings-large-0.1), with a context window of 512 tokens so we had to split the MicRou dataset into chunks.
 This is the resulting dataset.